HFT40009Z-01 Thermostatic mixing valve

 Main Function of Underfloor Heating Mixing Valves

-The main function of underfloor heating mixing valves is to act as a temperature controller.
-All water entering the underfloor heating system must be at the ideal temperature.
-Temperatures ranging from 35°C to 45°C are safe and help prevent damage to floor materials while ensuring efficient heating.
+The main function of underfloor heating mixing valves is to control the flow water temperature entering the underfloor heating system.
+The supply water temperature is typically between 30–45°C, depending on system design.
+Temperatures in this range help prevent damage to floor materials while ensuring efficient heating.

 Efficiency in the system means that mixing valves effectively maintain a consistent flow temperature by mixing hot water with cooler return water.
 As the overall efficiency of the heating system increases, energy consumption gradually decreases.

 Mixing valves also prevent the pipes from overheating.
 When the temperature in the pipes rises too high, the risk of damage increases.
-This can lead to severe leaks or even total system failure.
+This can lead to leaks, pipe deformation, or long-term damage to the underfloor heating system.

 Many modern underfloor heating mixing valves allow for manual or automatic temperature adjustment.
 Some feature thermostatic control, while others can be set to a specific temperature based on the system design.